Education Grants

 SaLT 7 South Westminster

-SALT 7 – A speech & language therapy service across 7 primary schools & nursery school in south Westminster cluster from April 25-March 26.
+SALT 7 – A speech & language therapy service across 7 primary schools & a nursery school in south Westminster cluster from April 2025-March 2026.
 It offers Specialist, Targeted & Universal provision.

 £25,068